Roger Moore as James Bond, cheeky British secret agent

 The sport coat is paired with dark brown flat front trousers, providing a pleasant contrast to the pale brown in the beige coat.
 They rise high on Moore’s waist, and his height slightly offsets the ’70s-flared plain-hemmed bottoms.
 The two jetted back pockets close with a button.
 Each front pocket is a slit at the waistline, just below the belt, resembling two large coin pockets rather than more traditional side pockets, providing a cleaner look.

 The trousers also have belt loops, transitioning between the side-adjuster trousers of the Connery era in to the Gucci belt-wearing Moore era.
-The belt itself is thick dark brown leather with a large square brass single-claw buckle in the front.
+The belt itself is thick dark brown leather with a large square brass single-prong buckle in the front.

 Apropos his brown belt, Bond also wears a pair of dark cordovan crocodile-skin slip-on loafers with squared bicycle toes.
 Evidently, Moore thought it would be funny to wear crocodile shoes while stepping over their living genesis.
 As he described in his 2008 memoir, My Word is My Bond: